-You can also visit one of our many natural stone slab suppliers and schedule a tour of their warehouses to see a wider selection of the many different colors.
+You can visit one of our many natural stone slab suppliers and schedule a tour of their warehouses to see a wide selection of the many different colors.

 For man-made quartz countertops, visit our quartz page.